AndreevNikita/NetBinSerializer/README.md

 #### Serialization/deserialization
 * `serializeSafe/deserializeSafe and generics analogs` returns true, if obejct was successfully serialized/deserialized
 * `serialize/deserialize` if serialization/deserialization fail occured, thrwos SerializationException
-So Serializer methods has this SerializeStream arg, and because you can write `stream.serialize(myObject, typeof(MyObject))`
+Also Serializer methods has this SerializeStream arg, and because you can write `stream.serialize(myObject, typeof(MyObject))`

+#### SerializationContext
+**SerializationContext** is optimization class, that solves some references problem (inclusive references cicles in the serialize tree) and approves null values

 ## Example
 [Example code for low and hight levels serialization/deserialization](https://github.com/AndreevNikita/NetBinSerializer/blob/master/NetBinSerializer/Test/Program.cs)

+##Also
+To see MSIL code, I used [ILSpy](https://github.com/icsharpcode/ILSpy) codes to get MSIL are in [ShowCode](https://github.com/AndreevNikita/InSharp/tree/master/InSharp/InSharp)